Mahamadou Diarra: Real Madrid

 After Real Madrid head coach Fabio Capello asked club president Ramón Calderón to sign "three players", "Diarra, Diarra and Diarra", Real Madrid joined Manchester United in the race to sign the midfielder.
 Lyon said that Diarra could not leave and put a €40 million price tag on him.
 However, on 18 August 2006, Real Madrid agreed a fee of €26 million and four days later, Diarra was unveiled at the Santiago Bernabéu Stadium by Calderón and was assigned the number 6 shirt.

 During the 2006–07 season, Diarra was a staple in Capello's two-defensive midfielder system.
-He appeared in 33 of Madrid's 38 matches, scoring three times.
+He appeared in 33 out of 38 La Liga matches, scoring on three occasions.
 On 18 June 2007, with Real Madrid needing to win against Mallorca to win the Liga for the first time since 2003, Diarra scored an 81st-minute header to give Madrid a 2–1 lead.
 In the 84th minute, José Antonio Reyes scored a third goal to ensure Real Madrid were champions.

 Diarra played a pivotal role in the 2007–08 title defence under new head coach Bernd Schuster, and he established himself as the first-choice defensive midfielder, causing teammate Fernando Gago to play higher upfield.
 Real Madrid comfortably won the Liga, finishing eight points clear of second-placed Villarreal.
 Diarra had now been a league champion for six consecutive seasons, after winning Ligue 1 with Lyon between 2002–03 and 2005–06, and La Liga with Real Madrid in 2006–07 and 2007–08.

 In October 2008, while playing an international fixture for Mali against Chad, Diarra was stretchered off the field after receiving a blow to his knee.
 He was rested for a month and made his next appearance in late November, but was forced to undergo surgery after aggravating his knee injury, which ruled him out for the remainder of the 2008–09 season.
 In his absence, Real Madrid signed Lassana Diarra from Portsmouth as a replacement defensive midfielder, who was issued Diarra's number 6 shirt.
 After recovering from injury, Diarra only started 8 further matches in two seasons for Real Madrid.
 In January 2011, it was reported that Diarra would be leaving Real Madrid, and was linked to several clubs including Málaga.